Lightning-Universe/lightning-flash/docs/source/reference/audio_source_separation.rst

 Example
 *******

-Let's look ate the task of seperating a mixture into two voice sounds.
+Let's look at the task of seperating a mixture into two voice sounds.
 The dataset containes ``train/mix_clean``, ``train/s1`` and ``train/s1``.
 You put one of ``.wav`` files form ``train/mix_clean`` and hope to be seperated into like in ``train/s1`` and ``train/s2``.

 .. code-block::